TechnologiesBudgie/diskparted/README.md

 ## Current Status

 DiskParted implements a subset of DiskPart commands.
-Currently **fully functional commands** include:
+Currently **functional commands** include:

 * `create` – Create a partition or volume
 * `clean` – Remove all partition information from the disk